 conductive thread: Thread spun of stainless steel (or silver-coated nylon) that carries current like wires so that it can be used to create circuits that are flexible and require no soldering and thus are suitable for textile-based projects that use embedded electronics.
 Conductive thread tends to be more “twisty,” and so more difficult to sew with than non-conductive (regular) thread.

-e-textiles: Clothing or accessory that includes electrical components such as LEDs.
+e-textiles: Clothing or accessories that includes electrical components such as LEDs.

 LED: Abbreviation for light-emitting diode, which is a type of semiconductor called a diode that converts electrical energy into light.